aws-samples/cfn101-workshop/content/intermediate/templates/dynamic-references/index.md

     ::::
     :::::

    In the template you just used, database connection parameters are retrieved during stack runtime using a dynamic string.
-You retrieved the value for a given key, such as `RDS_HOSTNAME`, with: `'{{resolve\:secretsmanager\:DatabaseConnParams\:SecretString\:RDS_HOSTNAME}}'`, where `DatabaseConnParams` is the secret ID.
+You retrieved the value for a given key, such as `RDS_HOSTNAME`, with: `'{{resolve:secretsmanager:DatabaseConnParams:SecretString:RDS_HOSTNAME}}'`, where `DatabaseConnParams` is the secret ID.

    ::alert[A secret in AWS Secrets Manager has [*versions*](https://docs.aws.amazon.com/secretsmanager/latest/userguide/getting-started.html#term_version) holding copies of the encrypted secret value.
 When you change the secret value, Secrets Manager creates a new version.
 A secret always has a version with the staging label `AWSCURRENT`, which is the current secret value.
-If required, you can modify this string specifying a *version-stage* or *version-id* as such: `'{{resolve\:secretsmanager\:prod-DatabaseConnParams\:SecretString\:RDS_HOSTNAME:<version-stage>:<version-id>}}'`.
+If required, you can modify this string specifying a *version-stage* or *version-id* as such: `'{{resolve:secretsmanager:prod-DatabaseConnParams:SecretString:RDS_HOSTNAME:<version-stage>:<version-id>}}'`.
 When you do not specify a version, CloudFormation defaults to resolving the secret associated with the stage `AWSCURRENT`.]{type="info"}

 5. When you invoke the example Lambda function you created, the function fetches `RDS_HOSTNAME` and `RDS_PORT` environment variables, and prints out their values.
 First, locate the Lambda function name by navigating to the _Resources_ tab in the CloudFormation Console: look for the Physical ID of your Lambda function, and note its value.
 Next, verify you are passing database connection parameters to your Lambda function by invoking it with the following command (replace `YOUR_FUNCTION_NAME` with your Lambda function name and `YOUR_REGION` with the value you need):
    :::code{language=shell showLineNumbers=false showCopyAction=true}